 SummaryApartment culture has rapidly grown in the metro cities and some even have twin apartments of joint families.
 Paying attention to details that revolve around apartment life pays well.
 Our daily activities and life in general can be made more pleasant and productive if we ensure that the above key points are addressed to from the time we start looking for an apartment until we settle down well in our homes.

 Apartments are the answer for the middle-class people who can't afford an independent house especially in metros and other cities.
 So these days many people are opting for apartments.
-One advantage of the apartment is the life will be like a combined family.
-When you go out of station also by locking your apartment you will be in peace unlike in independent houses.
+One advantage of the apartment is that the life will be like a combined family.
+When you go out of the station by locking your apartment, you will be in peace unlike in independent houses.
 If you have known people in the other apartments we will become more friendly and have a lot of interaction and good rapport.
 These days we observe common celebrations in the complex with all the inmates during festivals like Vinayaka Chavithi, Vijaya Dashami, Holi and Sivaratri.
 They will do that with more zeal and happiness.

 In urban areas, there is no other go but to accept the apartment life as it comes.
 Selecting the apartment is the main problem here.
 The workplace is different and the compulsion of living with our religious community area is different.
 For example for Tamil Brahmins like me, the preferred area to live in Hyderabad is already well designated like Anandbagh, Malkajgiri, AS Rao Nagar etc. That means if we live in this place there are a good number of Tamilians present and the going on would be smooth in life.
 But again the working place would be Hitech city which is very far off from these places.
 So we have to decide first as to what is important.
 The community place or the convenience of having apartment nearer to the workplace.
 Again the cost of the apartment also matters.
 In Hitech city area the cost of apartments is more than 60 to 80 lakhs which is too much whereas in the areas mentioned above the cost would be between 30 to 40 lakhs.
 So it all depends on our budget to select and live in such places which are affordable to our pocket.